simoneromanelli/on-call-work/README.md

-# api_web_server
+# api_web_service

-This application provides a basic environment that can be extended to develope a Ruby on Rails API web server.
+This application provides a basic environment that can be extended to develope a Ruby on Rails API web service.
 An authentication layer is implemented and it is based on [devise](https://github.com/plataformatec/devise) and [devise_token_auth](https://github.com/lynndylanhurley/devise_token_auth).
 If you need to restrict access to actions of specific controller, it should extends RestrictedController.
 To access to restricted actions the header resquest must includes the the following parameters
   - access-token